paycoreio/docs/docs/connectors/cib/index.md

 Choose Test Mode for test connection with ComIn Bank.

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your ComIn Bank account, but it is necessary to check the details of their connection with your PayCore.io account manager.
+You can set these parameters according to available currencies and features for your ComIn Bank account, but it is necessary to check details of the connection with your PayCore.io account manager.

 !!! success
     You have connected the **ComIn Bank** H2H merchant account!